chinenual/synergize/docs/acks.md

 ## Documentation

 Thanks also to Tom Piggott for allowing me to reuse portions of his SYNHCS documentation for this manual.
 Any errors introduced in the adaptation are entirely mine.

+The section describing the Patch registers (the Output, Addr and Freq DSR's) is adapted from the firmware documentation.